-For the reasons amply explained, it is accordingly considered that there was, at the very least, a clear lack of diligence by the Service Provider in the general administration of the Scheme in respect of the Complainant and in carrying out its duties as Trustee, particularly when it came to the dealings and aspects involving the appointed investment advisor; the oversight functions with respect to the Scheme and portfolio structure; as well as the reporting to the Complainant on the underlying portfolio.

-It is also considered that there are various instances which indicate noncompliance by the Service Provider with applicable requirements and obligations as amply explained above in this decision.
+For the reasons amply explained, it is accordingly considered that there was, at the very least, a clear lack of diligence by the Service Provider in the general administration of the Scheme in respect of the Complainant and in carrying out its duties as Trustee, particularly when it came to the dealings and aspects involving the appointed investment adviser and the oversight functions with respect to the Scheme and portfolio structure.
+It is also considered that there are various instances which indicate non-compliance by the Service Provider with applicable requirements and obligations as amply explained above in this decision.

 The Arbiter also considers that the Service Provider did not meet the 'reasonable and legitimate expectations' (fn.
-106 Cap.
+123 Cap.
 555, Article 19(3)(c)) of the Complainant who had placed his trust in the Service Provider and others, believing in their professionalism and their duty of care and diligence.